Pioneering a new generation best-in-class menin inhibitor for acute myeloid leukemia, a disease of high unmet need

 Acute myeloid leukemia (AML) is a rapidly progressing and aggressive cancer of the blood and bone marrow characterized by the uncontrolled growth of abnormal myeloid cells that fail to mature properly.

-Despite advances in targeted therapies, the prognosis for many AML patients remains poor and treatment often fails to address the underlying genetic drivers, resulting in significant toxicity and limited long-term benefit for many patients.
+Despite advances in targeted therapies, the prognosis for many AML patients remains poor with a 28% five-year survival rate.
+Current first line treatments fail to address the underlying genetic drivers of the disease, resulting in significant toxicity and limited long-term benefit for many patients.

 Structurally optimised inhibitors bind precisely within the KMT2A interface on menin.